What Do Connected Products Really Mean?

 The biggest benefit of IIoT is that it gives manufacturers the ability to automate, and therefore optimize their operating efficiency.
 Robotics and automated machinery can work more efficiently and accurately, boosting productivity and helping manufacturers streamline their functions.

 Additionally, physical machinery can be connected to software via sensors that monitor performance on a constant basis.
 This enables manufacturers to have better insights into the operational performance of individual pieces of equipment as well as entire fleets.

 IIoT-enabled data systems empower manufacturers to improve operating efficiencies by:

 - Bypassing manual tasks and functions and implementing automated, digital ones

 - Making data-driven decisions regarding all manufacturing functions

 - Monitoring performance from anywhere – on the manufacturing floor or from thousands of miles away

 This goes beyond just operational and manufacturing errors.
 IIoT solutions also can reduce the risk of cyber and data breaches caused by human error.
-A Cyber Security Trend report cited people as the biggest cause of cyber security breaches, with human error being the culprit 37% of the time.
-AI and machine learning-enabled programs and machinery can do much of the required computing themselves, eliminating the potential for someone to make a simple mistake, and put the manufacturer’s data at risk.
+According to the World Economic Forum’s Global Risks Report, 95% of cybersecurity threats have been traced back to human error.
+AI and machine learning-enabled programs and machinery can do much of the required computing themselves, eliminating the potential for someone to make a simple mistake and put the manufacturer’s data at risk.

 - Have the parts required for the job